Office of International Education

 The Office of International Education serves UVM’s international students, scholars, and employees who are on UVM-sponsored and other non-immigrant statuses in the US.
 This includes international degree-seeking and exchange students, postdoctoral associates, faculty and staff, and others.
-In this FAQ, these OIE clients are commonly referred to as “the international community.”
+On this website, these OIE clients are commonly referred to as “the international community.”

-This page highlights answers to common questions we know our community members and colleagues working with our international community may have.
+This page provides timely immigration updates and answer questions we know our community members and colleagues working with our international community may have.
 This page is not specific to any individual international student/scholar/employee, however, and we encourage our community members to meet with our staff for individualized answers to questions.
+International community members and departmental contacts working with the OIE for immigration matters receive email communications in addition to what is below which should be read closely.

 Body